tokio-rs/website-next/content/tokio/tutorial/framing.md

 intermediate buffer would be costly.

 To implement buffered writes, we will use the [`BufWriter` struct][buf-writer].
-This struct is initialized with a `T: AsyhncWrite` and implements `AsyncWrite` itself.
+This struct is initialized with a `T: AsyncWrite` and implements `AsyncWrite` itself.
 When `write` is called on `BufWriter`, the write does not go directly to the inner writer, but to a buffer.
 When the buffer is full, the contents are flushed to the inner writer and the inner buffer is cleared.
 There are also